 Orthopedics & Sports Medicine

 Passias, Peter G; Bortz, Cole; Horn, Samantha; Segreto, Frank; Poorman, Gregory; Jalai, Cyrus; Daniels, Alan; Hamilton, D Kojo; Kim, Han Jo; Sciubba, Daniel; Smith, Justin S; Neuman, Brian; Shaffrey, Christopher; Lafage, Virginie; Lafage, Renaud; Protopsaltis, Themistocles; Ames, Christopher; Hart, Robert; Mundis, Gregory; and Eastlack, Robert, "Drivers of Cervical Deformity Have a Strong Influence on Achieving Optimal Radiographic and Clinical Outcomes at 1 Year After Cervical Deformity Surgery."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 455.